Dengue, West Nile, and Other Mosquito-Borne Arboviruses

 Nucleic Acid Amplification Testing

-The CDC recommends molecular testing by NAAT on serum and urine in symptomatic pregnant women who meet the criteria in the Summary of Laboratory Testing Recommendations for Pregnant Women and Infants table during the acute phase of the disease (<14 days since symptom onset).
+The CDC recommends molecular testing by NAAT on serum and urine in symptomatic pregnant individuals who meet the criteria in the Summary of Laboratory Testing Recommendations for Pregnant Individuals and Infants table during the acute phase of the disease (<14 days since symptom onset).
 Refer to testing guidance for dengue virus if patients are symptomatic and not pregnant.
 Zika testing is not currently recommended for this group based on the current epidemiology of the virus.

 NAAT tests may not detect Zika virus RNA in an infant who had a Zika virus infection in utero or in a child if the period of viremia has passed.